Human Resources

 An LMS like Blackboard Learn supports a self-paced learning process through course creation, assessments, tracking, and reporting.
 But all effective training requires face-to-face interaction.

-A video engagement platform like Livestorm checks all of the above while facilitating live video training sessions.
-It can also double as an online onboarding platform because it’s ideal for hosting everything from 1:1s and shadowing sessio
+• Livestorm: A video engagement platform like Livestorm does all of the above while facilitating live video training sessions.
+Livestorm can also double as an online onboarding platform because it’s ideal for hosting everything from 1:1s and shadowing sessions to larger webinars.

 A knowledge base is like a virtual library for learners to access and reference bits of information.
 This can include presentations, handouts, videos, quizzes, and other resources.
 It can also keep your training materials organized and up to date on a central platform.
 Consider using a platform that allows easy sharing and collaboration, like a shared drive or an LMS.